Trahloc/midi-qol/README.md

 event.ctrlKey: true => disadvantage roll
 event.shiftKey: true => auto roll the attack roll Additional workflow processing options to itemRoll(options).
 You can set
-  - lateTargeting: boolean to force enable/disable target confirmation for the items workflow
+  - targetConfirmation: string ("always"/"none") to force on or off the target confirmation for the item's workflow
   - autoRollAttack: boolean force enable/disable auto rolling of the attack,
   - autoFastAttack: boolean force enable/disable fast forwarding of the attack
-  - autoRollDamage: string (always, onHit, none)
+  - autoRollDamage: string ("always", "onHit", "none")
   - autoFastDamage: boolean force enable/disable fastForward of the damage roll.
   - Leaving these blank means that the configured workflow options from the midi-qol configuration panel will apply.